 I know, it seems kind of weird that I’m posting this 5 Minute Nacho Cheese Sauce recipe the day after the super bowl.
 But, the reason I made this nacho cheese sauce has nothing to do with the super bowl and everything to do with the fact that I have just had a crappy week. :) After a series of unfortunate events and two recipe flops, I had an, “Ugh, I give up.
 Just give me some chips and nacho cheese.” moment.

 Don’t judge.
-Nacho cheese sauce is powerful stuff.
+Nacho cheese dip is powerful stuff.

 Tips for Cheese Sauce Success

 Here are a few tips to help make sure your nacho cheese sauce is a success:

 - Make sure to cook the flour in the butter for one minute.
 This helps cook out the “floury” flavor.

 - Use medium cheddar for smoother results.
 Sharp cheddar tends to “break” or become grainy easier than medium cheddar.

 - Remove the pot from the heat before stirring in the cheese.
 Overheating the sauce once the cheese has been added can cause the sauce to seize up and become thick and/or grainy.
 If needed, use only low heat to help the cheese fully melt.

 - Use block cheese and hand shred it when possible.
 Pre-shredded cheeses sometimes contain a lot of anti-caking powders, which can cause a powdery flavor in your cheese sauce.